jamsch/expo-speech-recognition/README.md

 // "npm install -D @types/dom-speech-recognition"
 import "dom-speech-recognition";

-import { ExpoWebSpeechRecognition } from "@jamsch/expo-speech-recognition";
+import { ExpoWebSpeechRecognition } from "expo-speech-recognition";

 // Polyfill the globals for use in external libraries webkitSpeechRecognition = ExpoWebSpeechRecognition;